FelixOnline/v2/content/articles/2017-2-10-union-bars-get-new-tills.md

 subtitle: >
   Student body remains unimpressed
 date: "2017-02-10 13:37:43 +0000"

 # Attributes from Felix Online V1
 id: "6743"
 old_path: /news/6743/-union-bars-get-new-tills
 aliases:
  - /news/6743/-union-bars-get-new-tills
+imported: true
+comments:
+ - Snakebites are 290 shows you just how much read little research has gone into this You clearly dont use the bar much so why such a judgemental article Bar gets new tills staff take time to get used to it is such a nonstory The staff are full time students they havent worked every day to get used to it in the week since its inceptionhttpusaonlineprednisonenet  usaonlineprednisonenetankor salbutamolventolinbuynetankor httponlineviagracanadanethttpusaonlineprednisonenet  usaonlineprednisonenetankor salbutamolventolinbuynetankor httponlineviagracanadanethttpusaonlineprednisonenet  usaonlineprednisonenetankor salbutamolventolinbuynetankor httponlineviagracanadanethttpusaonlineprednisonenet  usaonlineprednisonenetankor salbutamolventolinbuynetankor httponlineviagracanadanethttpusaonlineprednisonenet  usaonlineprednisonenetankor salbutamolventolinbuynetankor httponlineviagracanadanethttp

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true